 Yet, with this level of responsibility, it seems that the mental wellbeing of teachers is suffering.
 And, this is slowly reducing the UK’s teaching workforce.
 Not only this, it could be reducing the desirability of teaching as a career choice for the next generation.

 From workplace burnout and support cuts, to the changing recruitment requirements from schools, the world of teaching has changed.
 It’s placing pressure on both mental wellbeing and performance.
 Although a small proportion of teachers are currently affected, it’s important that we acknowledge this and take personal steps to help make it easier for us all before it becomes a widespread issue.

-Being a teacher doesn’t have to be all doom and gloom.
-Teaching will always be a really positive and impactful job.
-If you’re currently suffering with your mental health, there is a way to help turn this around.
 Through our aim to improve the educational sector, we have put together a useful guide on how you can remain an influencer, an inspirer, a go-to character, whilst prioritising yourself as a person.
 Read our 5 handy tips for improved mental wellbeing in teaching.

 The rise of mental health problems in teaching

 Before we delve into key tips for improved mental wellbeing, it’s important that we briefly visit the main areas, affecting teachers.

 There’s been a large amount of research shared over the years.
 Yet, the main focus so far has been placed on supporting children emotionally.
 However, as mental health is now a prevalent topic in today’s society, affecting more and more people, it’s important to consider the mental wellbeing of our teachers – after all, you are responsible for protecting, guiding and educating our children and young adults.